The Role of Laser Safety Goggles

 Maintaining the visual abilities of workers or researchers in some environment is a goal which is so important that a high level of reliability is essential.
 That is achieved only by employing multiple layers of protection, providing some level of redundancy which guarantees safety even if one layer fails for some reason.
 This is the most basic reason why safety goggles can only represent one of several required safety measures.

 The limited reliability of safety goggles alone is quite obvious.
 A strong laser beam, such as from machinery for laser cutting and welding, can easily destroy safety glasses.
 The same holds for intense pulses from a Q-switched laser; a single shot may make a protection glass crack, and at least the next shot then hits the eye without protection.
 Furthermore, a laser beam may come from the rear and be partially reflected at the safety glasses, so that some light gets into the eye.
 There may also be a laser beam at a wavelength against which the glasses provide no protection; particularly in laboratories, where the involved wavelengths are changing quite often, I wouldn't trust that all work is halted until fully safe glasses arrive.
 Even if the right glasses are available, a worker may accidentally get the wrong ones.
-Finally, at some places there is the terrible influence of so-called experienced laser users who ridicule those who are concerned about their safety and that of others (see the Spotlight article of 2007-07-06).
+Finally, at some places there is the terrible influence of so-called experienced laser users who ridicule those who are concerned about their safety and that of others (see The Photonics Spotlight 2007-07-06).
 This may lead to people working without the glasses in front of their eyes – regulations alone don't guarantee that this won't happen.

 Of course, the chances that laser goggles are used can be improved.
 The probably best way to achieve this is to provide really suitable goggles.
 This requires a little more thought than one might expect, as there are several compromises which need to be adapted to the concrete circumstances.
 For example, the technically safest glasses tend to be heavy and uncomfortable, while very lightweight ones may not provide sufficient safety.